butames/markdown-cv/index.md

 - Bachelor of Arts (*Specialization*:	Biological Sciences)

-## Relevant Work Experience
+## Current Work Experience

 ### FSU | COM - Research Faculty, Tallahassee, FL

 `2021 - Present`
 __FLEX Peer Navigation Program__

 This project linked youth living with HIV and at risk for HIV to critical housing and health services offered through the Florida Department of Health.
-My responsibilities were in outreach, screening, and program evaluation.
+My responsibilities were in **outreach**, **screening**, and **program evaluation**.
 Specifics include:
   - Developing and disseminating a screener to assist program outreach and client recruitment.
   - Evaluate training programs offered to health service providers across Florida.
   - Produce the final report detailing program opportunities and challenges, submitted to Florida Department of Health.

 __EHE - Youth Learning Health Community (YLHC)__

-This project seeks to plan and develop strategies to effectively address the HIV epidemic in youth living in Orlando, Florida, in direct response to the US government’s new policy, Ending the HIV Epidemic.
+This project seeks to plan and develop strategies to effectively address the HIV epidemic in youth living in Orlando, Florida, in direct response to the US government’s new policy, _Ending the HIV Epidemic_.
 My responsibilities include:
   - Co-chairing the EHE project at the Center for Translational Behavioral Science (CTBScience).
   - Gathering youth HIV data and presenting it to an implementation team consisting of providers in the Orlando metro area.
   - Perform general program and evaluation activities.